SWI-Prolog/packages-jpl/docs/DeploymentLinux.md

       LD_LIBRARY_PATH=/usr/local/swipl-git/lib/swipl/lib/x86_64-linux/     # to find all .so, including libjpl.so
       LD_PRELOAD=/usr/local/swipl-git/lib/swipl/lib/x86_64-linux/libswipl.so  # see below for explanation

+## Looking to develop/extend/fix JPL further?

+There is a bit more one need to do to set-up SWIPL & JPL to develop it further.
 To set-up and install JPL from scratch to develop it further, please refer to the [Developing JPL](Developing-JPL) guide.

 ## Troubleshooting